I would if I could site front page

 Help spread the word

-Remember that differences in interpretations don't mean that someone has done anything wrong.
-If you can, help spread the knowledge about the supervisory authority's decisions.
-All accessibility experts would be happy to get this information.
-Accessibility experts can then spread the word in their circles.
+Differences in interpretations don’t mean someone has done anything wrong.
+If possible, share knowledge about the supervisory authority’s decisions.
+Accessibility experts can then spread this information within their networks, helping everyone understand the rules better.